 Transport is an essential part of the European integration, especially given its contribution to the functioning of the free movement of services, goods, and people.
-Transport also represents around 5% of the EU GDP and directly employs around 10 million workers1, therefore representing an important sector for society at large.
+Transport also represents around 9% of the EU gross added value and directly employs around 11 million workers, therefore representing an important sector for society at large.
 EU transport policies have been developed according to the key principles of safety, sustainability, resilience, connectivity, and efficiency.